Customer projects with WordPress: from planning to positioning

 For this purpose, I have prepared a document in which all relevant points are queried.
 Above all, the expectations of the website must be described very precisely.
 Advising the customer is always my top priority.
 Even if it means that the project becomes smaller.
 I also have the client’s business described to me in such detail that I can sit in their chair.

-My recommendations are therefore always made from the perspective of "What would I do in the customer's shoes?".
-This approach has absolutely proven its worth and ultimately means that everyone involved knows exactly what is expected of them: What is expected of them?
+My recommendations are therefore always based on the perspective of “What would I do in the customer’s shoes?”.
+This approach has absolutely proved its worth and ultimately means that everyone involved knows exactly what is expected of them: What is expected of them?
 Who has to deliver what by when?

 You not only help your customers to create a website, but also to position themselves in the market.
-What are the most important initial measures you can recommend?
+What are your most important initial measures that you can recommend?

 The somewhat “annoying” word WHY is particularly important for solo self-employed people:

-Once these questions have been answered, the focus is usually on creating a persona.
-These are all questions and tasks that are not subject to entertainment tax, but without completing them, target-oriented positioning is simply not possible.
+Once these questions have been answered, the creation of a persona usually takes centre stage.
+These are all questions and tasks that are not subject to entertainment tax, but without completing them, targeted positioning is simply not possible.
 Only then is the focus turned to the market competitors.
 In order to then tailor the products and/or services to the persona and the market situation.

 You have customers from different industries.
-How do you manage to put yourself in the shoes of the respective target group?
+How do you manage to empathise with the respective target group?

 This is probably a combination of several factors.
-On the one hand, I have been able to carry out many different activities and get to know many industries in my professional career and in my 50 years of life.
-Secondly, I specifically visit the customer's premises, especially at the beginning of a customer dialog.
+On the one hand, I have been able to carry out many different activities and familiarise myself with many industries in my professional career and in my 50 years of life.
+Secondly, I specifically visit the customer’s premises, especially at the beginning of a customer dialogue.
 This allows me to develop a feel for the business.
-Asking questions and listening are also key to being able to put myself in the customer's shoes.
+Asking questions and listening are also key to being able to empathise with the customer.

 SEO needs preparatory work